 Buying salmon in a can also makes a more affordable way to get this healthy seafood in your diet.
 Canned salmon is not just a great source of omega-3 fats, it is one of the best sources of nondairy calcium.
 A 3-ounce serving has 18% of your daily needs.
 Canned wild salmon is typically sockeye or pink from Alaska, but you'll want to check the label to make sure.
 Try our Quick Lentil Salmon Salad for an easy and nutritious lunch on-the-go.

 Pictured recipe: Romaine Wedges with Sardines & Caramelized Onions

 The tiny, inexpensive sardine is making it onto many lists of superfoods and for good reason.
-It packs nearly 1,200 mg of omega-3 fats per serving and is one of the very, very few foods that's naturally high in vitamin D. Many fish in the herring family are commonly called sardines.
+It packs nearly 1,200 mg of omega-3 fats per serving and is one of the very few foods that's naturally high in vitamin D. Many fish like herring, pilchards, and sprat are in the same family as sardines as well.
 It's also one of few foods naturally high in calcium, packing 33% of your daily needs per serving.